sitphp/doubles/doc/2_creating_doubles.md

 $my_double->myMethod();
 ```

-> {.note.info} Note : The constructor will not be executed so you don't need to pass any of the constructor arguments to the `getInstance` method.
+> {.note .info} Note : The constructor will not be executed so you don't need to pass any of the constructor arguments to the `getInstance` method.

 ### Double instance of type "mock"
 A doubles of type "mock" will overwrite the original class methods to behave exactly the same as in the original class.
 If you are not sure what doubles of type "mock" are, you can get more details on the [introduction page](/doc/intro).
 You should use a "mock" double when you want to leave the behaviour of the original class unchanged.
 To get a "mock" double of a given class use the `mock` method and pass the constructor arguments to the `getInstance` method :